ioccc-src/winner/2011/fredriksson/README.md

   longer.
 However, no assumptions are made for `sizeof(long)`.
 In fact, you can easily use `long long` instead,

-* Depending on the file, may require a lot of stack space.
+* Depending on the file, it might require a lot of stack space.
 If the program segfaults (because of this), say

 		ulimit -s unlimited